KoiKoiDesign/Pattern/hatchingPttrn_maze/README.md

 ![](../src/hatchingPttrn_maze_versions.jpg)

-You can tweak the pattern by playing with some variables.
+You can tweak the pattern by playing with variables.

 Exported files show you how to reproduce them: